Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Calibration scheme

 where $X_{(i)}$ and $Y_{(i)}$ denote the $i$-th order statistics of the samples. \end{definition} The most profound insight for our calibration methodology comes from an alternative characterization of the Wasserstein-1 distance provided by Kantorovich-Rubinstein duality \cite{villani2021topics}. \begin{definition} Let $X, Y$ be two random variables, then the Kantorovich-Rubinstein duality states that

-where $\mathrm{Lip}(f)$ denotes the Lipschitz constant of $f$ and $f: \bbR \to \bbR$. \end{definition} This duality result transforms the primal definition into a supermum over a class of test functions, which provides a powerful adversarial interpretation to the calibration approach, as presented in the following subsection.
+where $\mathrm{Lip}(f)$ denotes the Lipschitz constant of $f$ and $f: \bbR \to \bbR$. \end{definition} This duality result transforms the primal definition into a supremum over a class of test functions, which provides a powerful adversarial interpretation to the calibration approach.